Informatica-EIC/REST-API-Samples/java/ModelLinker.md

 if you do not want to compile/run from source - an executable version of this utility is available for download.

-- from linux:  `wget -O catalog_utils.zip https://d398h.app.goo.gl/edcUtils`
+- from linux:  `wget -O model_linker.zip.zip https://storage.googleapis.com/edc/model_linker.zip`
-- or download directly from <https://d398h.app.goo.gl/edcUtils>
+- or download directly from <https://storage.googleapis.com/edc/model_linker.zip>
-  - unzip catalog_utils.zip
+  - unzip model_linker.zip
   - chmod +x *.sh

 to run the utility:-